stratoserp/stratos-drupal-project/README.md

-# Composer template for Stratos ERP.
+# Composer template for StratosERP.
 Based on the composer template for Drupal projects - https://github.com/drupal-composer/drupal-project

 This project template provides a starter kit for managing your site